IBM/SalesEnablement-VMware-L3-draft/docs/VCS/Provisioning.md

 !!!
 Important "About the IBM Technology Zone (ITZ) environment"

     The steps that follow are specific to the provision process of VCF for Classic as of August 2024.

-    The steps can be used in the provided click through demonstration.

     The steps can also be used in the IBM Cloud portal.
-Users can perform these steps in the ITZ environment that was reserved up until step XXX.
-If using the IBM Cloud portal and the **Create** button is clicked, an error will occur.
-This is expected as users added to the IBM Cloud for the ITZ environment do NOT have permission to provision or modify existing resources.
+Users can perform these steps in the ITZ environment that was reserved up until the last step to create the instance.
+If using the ITZ cloud account and the **Create** button is clicked, an error will occur.
+This is expected as users added to the IBM Cloud for the ITZ environment do **NOT** have permission to provision or modify existing resources.
 However, using the live IBM Cloud portal in this manner can be leveraged in a "baking show" style demonstration.
 Instead of clicking **Create**, return to the VCF for Classic resources page in the Portal to show the already provisioned instance, and continue to demonstrate the management capabilities of VCF on Classic.

-    If the steps are performed in a different IBM Cloud account where the user has permission to create new resources, the account will be charged for any and all resources provisioned!
+    **If the steps are performed in a different IBM Cloud account where the user has permission to create new resources, the account will be charged for any and all resources provisioned!**

 Fields that require a text entry (e.g. service name) are pre-populated in the click-thru demonstration.